The Local newsletter is your free, daily guide to life in Colorado. For locals, by locals. Sign up today!

 4090 E. Mississippi Ave., 720-863-8636

-This two-year-old Littleton shop churns out perfectly cooked tapioca and not-too-sweet drinks to please even the most discerning boba seeker.
-This is the place to venture beyond basic tapioca balls: Try crystal boba (a lightly sweet, clear boba) or popping boba (little juice balls that explode with strawberry, mango, or passionfruit when you bite into them).
+This four-year-old Littleton shop churns out perfectly cooked tapioca and not-too-sweet drinks to please even the most discerning boba seeker.
+This is the place to venture beyond basic tapioca balls: Try crystal boba* or different flavors of popping boba* in your drink.

 Order: You’d be hard-pressed to find a more Instagrammable and delicious drink than the purple-blue-and-white swirled butterfly lavender milk tea.